Matthew 24:1-51 - Outline of Matthew (Book Notes menu page)

 • The Lord's return to earth, in behalf of His people, Israel, will be sudden. cp.
 Mal 3:1,2

-The believing remnant will be aware of the many signs.
+However, the believing remnant will be aware of the many signs, which are foretold in the prophetic Scriptures.

 24:42 Watch therefore: for ye know not what hour your Lord doth come.